Lexiques et pédagogie

 🏖️ Sandy soil

-• Visible grain, crumbles between the fingers, very draining.
+• Visible grain, crumbles between fingers, very draining.

-• Heats up quickly but retains water and nutrients poorly.
+• Warms up quickly but retains water and nutrients poorly.

 • Improvement: organic matter + compost + deep-rooted green manure.